oscarmrt/holbertonschool-low_level_programming/README.md

-This repository is about the first project of C.
+This repository is about the first project of C programming language.